-Regional Local Government Homelessness and Social Housing Group Charter
+Regional Local Government Homelessness & Social Housing Group Charter

 Thirteen Councils representing two million residents in Melbourne’s east and south east have joined together in a unified voice calling for urgent action for more social housing* to end homelessness.